-The taste for more came from the great fun, I experienced and the belief that teaching kids and young adults positive tools and language make for a better world and I am glad to be a part of this blessed venture.
+The experience was great fun for me.
+The whole experience and the belief that teaching kids and young adults positive tools and language make a better world.
+And I am glad to be a part of this blessed venture."

 Ofra Avramovitz - MamaNet initiator:

-The lecture on MamaNet fascinated the children and staff and encouraged questions on entrepreneurship.
+The lecture about MamaNet fascinated the children and as well as the staff and encouraged questions on entrepreneurship.

 Michal participated as a guest entrepreneur during the 2013 and 2014 Global Entrepreneurship Week and following her lectures at schools, she wrote:

-Ayelet took an active part as a guest entrepreneur during the 2014 World Entrepreneurship Week, in which she lectured parents and teacher during the Entrepreneur Cafe event and also lectured students.
-Afterward, she writes:
+Ayelet took an active part as a guest entrepreneur during the 2014 GEW.
+She talked to parents and teachers at the Entrepreneur Cafe event and also talked to students.
+Afterward, she wrote: